Black truffle wORKSHOP

 Wednesday and Thursday evenings are free for students to explore the region on their own.

 The fee for each student is $6,000.
 The fee does not include travel expenses to Provence or lodging.
-(A list of recommended hotels will be sent to enrolled participants.)
+(See our recommendations of where to stay in and around Vaison-la-Romaine, which will also be sent to enrolled participants.)

 The program can accommodate two companions (a spouse, a significant other, a friend, a relative who is traveling with the student).
-Each companion is invited to attend the Wednesday truffle hunt and truffle restaurant lunch.
+Each companion is invited to attend the Wednesday truffle hunt and truffle restaurant lunch, as well as the Friday lunch at Chanteduc.
 This is a first-come, first-served option and the fee for each companion is $500.

 See a week's sample schedule from a previous class.